klayza/4ChanPlunderer/README.md

 - Upon setup user can save multiple queries at a time before pressing back
 - Tick box, press save, get error, and have that checkbox save what was ticked
 - Implement settings tab - Unstarted
+- Add a menu to delete, save, or skip images presented to the user - Unstarted
 - Safely stop program avoiding half-downloaded images - TBD

 # Features Completed